My guest post today is from Mariah’s blog “Recluse“.

 In a recent post called Black Sheep, I talked about some common myths, and how Black Sheep are not what they appear to be.
 Surprisingly, they are simply a product of family dynamics.

 But today, Black Sheep, I have three messages just for you:

 1. Research Supports You Continue reading PTSD ~ Are you the Black Sheep of your family?
 I know I sure am

 As an unloved daughter of a narcissistic mother, the cards or flowers I handed to her with ‘love’ throughout the years were given with the expectations and desires that one day she would hug me with love.
 Giving her a card each year was presented or mailed with a fake smile or strained “Love you always mom.”

 She by no means ever deserved a card, lunch or dinner out, and especially a visit when I was an adult.
 When I moved across the country, there was one year I ‘neglected’ to send a card or call.
 This resulted in a ‘hissy fit,’ possibly threw one of her notorious tantrums including tears, resulting in my father phoning me, blasting “how could you treat your mother like this?”
 I can’t recall my reply, but more than likely, I said I was sorry.

 A few days passed, and what do I receive in the mail, a multi-page letter from my mother ranting how self-centred I am, this is the way I treat her after everything she’s done for me throughout my life, took care of me, and will sever our relationship now.
 This was due to not sending a card?

 To be honest, I feel jealous of others who have/had a wonderful mother.

-So to all of those who are survivors of narcissistic emotional abuse, or never received the kind of motherly care, empathy, encouragement, and love; this post is dedicated to you.
+So to all of those who are survivors of narcissistic emotional abuse, or never received the motherly care, empathy, encouragement, and love; I dedicate this post to you.
 You are all Warriors!